 How Do People Analytics Tools Work?

-People analytics tools or platforms track, analyse and visualise employee data through a user-friendly interface.
+People analytics tools track, analyse and visualise employee data through a user-friendly interface.

 Tools with prescriptive analytics capabilities go a step further, using the insights of both descriptive and predictive analytics to recommend options or courses of action.